Aviva Investors, Cap&Reg split on Junction future

-LONDON The two managers of the 356 million pound Junction retail park fund, once the biggest of its kind in Britain, appeared to be at odds over its future on Friday after contradictory statements made during August.
+LONDON, Sept 2 The two managers of the 356 million pound ($575 million) Junction retail park fund, once the biggest of its kind in Britain, appeared to be at odds over its future on Friday after contradictory statements made during August.

-On August 19, Aviva Investors, which manages its investments, said the fund was on track to shut as scheduled in 2013 -- an outcome that could have a financial impact on its partner in the fund, Capital & Regional (CAL.L).
+On Aug.
+19, Aviva Investors, which manages its investments, said the fund was on track to shut as scheduled in 2013 -- an outcome that could have a financial impact on its partner in the fund, Capital & Regional .

 "The Junction fund is in a situation where, if anything, it's been winding down," Aviva Investors managing director for UK real estate Richard Jones told Reuters in an interview.